tastern-waterousco/web-app-runner/README.md

 ## Overview

-Simple http server plus middleware for banning or re-routing external connections by ip or agent.
+Simple HTTP server that implements middleware for banning or re-routing authorized connections based on ip, agent or other requiest attributes.
 The server can be used stand alone or as middleware for connect or express.

 ## Installation

 	npm install web-app-runner --save

 ## Use

+There are various levels of authentication that can be applied ranging from completely open to finely filtered.

 ### Basic Web Server